Alexandre Ribot: World War I

-With the outbreak of World War I Ribot's great reputation as an expert in finance and foreign affairs brought him effectively into office.
-On 27 August 1914 he became Minister of Finance in Viviani's Ministry of National Defence, an office which he retained when, on 28 October 1915, Aristide Briand succeeded Viviani as Prime Minister.
+On 27 August 1914, during World War I, Ribot became Minister of Finance in Viviani's Ministry of National Defence, an office which he retained when, on 28 October 1915, Aristide Briand succeeded Viviani as Prime Minister.

-On 7 February 1916 he visited London and held a conference with the Chancellor of the Exchequer at the Treasury.
-When Briand reconstituted his Cabinet, in December 1916, Ribot retained the portfolio of Finance.
-On the fall of the Briand Ministry, President Poincaré again called upon Ribot to form a government, and this time he consented, himself taking the portfolio of Foreign Affairs in addition to the premiership (19 March).
-In the statement of his policy made to the Chamber on 21 March he declared this to be "to recover the provinces torn from us in the past, to obtain the reparations and guarantees due to France, and to prepare a durable peace based on respect for the rights and liberty of peoples."
+On 7 February 1916, Ribot visited London and held a conference with the Chancellor of the Exchequer at the Treasury.
+When Briand reconstituted his Cabinet in December 1916, Ribot retained his position.
+On the fall of the Briand Ministry, President Poincaré appointed him as Prime Minister.
+On 21 March, he declared his goals to be "to recover the provinces torn from us in the past, to obtain the reparations and guarantees due to France, and to prepare a durable peace based on respect for the rights and liberty of peoples".
 On 31 July, in a reply to the German Chancellor Georg Michaelis, he admitted that in 1917 an agreement had been made with Tsar Nicholas to erect the German territories on the left bank of the Rhine into an autonomous state, but denied that there had been any question of their annexation to France.

-End of political career

-Ribot's final ministry was during the most dismal part of the First World War, seeing the failure of the Nivelle Offensive and the famous mutiny of the French soldiers which followed.
 Following the decision to dismiss Interior Minister Louis Malvy, his government resigned office on 2 September, but he accepted the Ministry of Foreign Affairs in the Painlevé cabinet constituted six days later.
-He resigned office finally on 16 October, owing to the violent criticism of his refusal to fall into the "trap" of the German peace offers.
+He resigned office finally on 16 October, owing to the violent criticism of his refusal to fall into the "trap" of German peace offers.

+Death and legacy

-Ribot left politics, and died in Paris on 13 January 1923 at the age of 80.
+Ribot left politics, and died in Paris on 13 January 1923, aged 80.
+The Lycée Alexandre Ribot grammar school is named for him.

-The main grammar school (lycée) in Saint-Omer, the Lycée Alexandre Ribot, bears his name today.